naoshibaikyu/superbuddn/test.md

 %Back with Falling star...

-Fallingstar: **[mumbles]** Man, I don't care what anyone says...
+Fallingstar Annoyed: **[mumbles]** Man, I don't care what anyone says...
 I am NOT about to get caught handling a girl's underwear.
 Now... if I were an insanely bored chick, where would I go...? **[hesitates for a moment]** Ah, skew it.
 Hey, Kay!
 Where'd you go and disappear to this time?!

 Unknown: Someone out there...?

-Fallingstar: **[looks around]** Wha?
+Fallingstar Shocked: **[looks around]** Wha?

 %A door in the hallway opens and Kayorei pokes her head out of it, then urgently waves at Falling star.